November 4, 2018, I finished the 2018 TCS NYC Marathon in 4:28:55, but the finish is not the whole story. Let me start from the beginning.

 Continuous small, rolling hills were no joke.
 The end seemed pretty far as we made our way into Central Park where there were people cheering you on, it was difficult to show them a small muster of your appreciation.

 A final stretch on south side Central & seeing some family members before Columbus Circle, we were at the last stretch to head back into Central Park.
-There was a final incline to the actually anti-climatic finish, compared to the crowd support for the first 26 miles.
+There was a final incline to the actually anti-climactic finish, compared to the crowd support for the first 26 miles.

 Getting out of Central Park was a real b*tch.
 Walking north to the medal and poncho, the exit had us walking about another 2 miles to finally make our way back to the hotel while fighting with supporters and other finishers in every which direction when all we wanted was a beer.

-Finally, back at to the hotel with family & friends to celebrate the excitement of NYC and the marathon.
+Finally, back to the hotel with family & friends to celebrate the excitement of NYC and the marathon.
 An overall amazing experience but definitely challenging course.
 Not the PR I was hoping for but great memories that will last forever.

 Recovery brought us a week on the Bahamas, a well deserved R&R before I made my way back to France.
 I’m so thankful for 2018.